Warberry C of E Academy and Nursery

 How is this provision funded?

-At the Trust, provision for meeting the needs of children with special educational needs is funded by the academies’ notional SEN budgets.
-Some children with special educational needs may also be eligible for Pupil Premium funding if they are in receipt of Free School Meals, are Looked After by the Local Authority or if their parents work in the Armed Forces.
+Across our academies, provision for meeting the needs of pupils with special educational needs is funded by the academies’ notional SEN budgets.
+Some pupils with special educational needs may also be eligible for Pupil Premium funding if they are in receipt of Free School Meals, are Looked After by the Local Authority or if their parents work in the Armed Forces.
+(For details of this please see the Pupil Premium Annual Report available on academy websites.)

-Children with complex special educational needs and/or a disability who have an Education, Health and Care (EHC) plan (previously known as a Statement of Special Educational Needs) may also receive additional Element 3 funding from the Local Authority according to the complexity of the child’s needs.
+Pupils with complex special educational needs and/or a disability who have an Education, Health and Care (EHC) plan may also receive additional Element 3 funding from the Local Authority according to the complexity of the child’s needs.

 What additional learning support is available for children and young people with special educational needs and how do they access it?